 It makes sense that you’re using a brush, so you should brush the color across your eyelid.
 This can create an uneven distribution of color.
 Instead, use a patting motion for even color.
 This is also a great technique to help shimmer eyeshadows stay in place and prevent fallout.

 Do Your Foundation First

-When you do your foundation first, you can simply wipe away eyeshadow fallout with a makeup wipe.
-You can also wipe off your entire look if you don’t like the way it turned out.
-If you apply foundation, etc. first, you’ll have to re-do all of your makeup.
+When you do your foundation first, you can wipe away eyeshadow fallout with a makeup wipe.
+You can also wipe off your look if you don’t like how it turned out.
+If you apply foundation, etc., you’ll have to redo all of your makeup.

 Don’t Forget The Primer

 Using a good eye primer will help your eyeshadow last longer.
 It’s always important to prep your eyelids before applying your eye makeup.